-Being a civilian is a prerequisite in order to be able to benefit from protection under Article 15(c) QD.
+Being a civilian is a prerequisite in order to being able to benefit from protection under Article 15(c) QD.
 The purpose of the provision is to protect only those who are not taking part in the conflict.
 This includes the potential application of Article 15(c) QD to former combatants who have genuinely and permanently renounced armed activity.

-The QD itself does not provide a definition of the term ‘civilian’.
+The Qualification Directive itself does not provide a definition of the term ‘civilian’.
 In light of the interpretative guidance given by CJEU in Diakité, the term should be read by reference to its usual meaning in everyday language, whilst taking into account the context in which it occurs and the purposes of the rules of which it is a part.
 Therefore, the term ‘civilian’ could be considered to refer to a person who is not a member of any of the parties in the conflict and is not taking part in the hostilities, including those who are no longer taking part in hostilities.

 It should be noted that actively taking part in hostilities is not limited to openly carrying arms but could also include substantial logistical and/or administrative support to combatants.